Bluebird bio: History

 Also in September 2010, the company was renamed bluebird bio and Nick Leschly was named chief executive officer.

 In June 2013, the company became a public company via an initial public offering, raising $116 million.

 In June 2014, the company acquired Precision Genome Engineering Inc. for up to $156 million.

-In November 2017, Celgene, now Bristol-Myers Squibb (BMS), announced a collaboration with bluebird bio regarding bb2121 Anti-BCMA CAR-T Cell Therapy.
+In November 2017, Celgene, now Bristol-Myers Squibb (BMS), announced a collaboration with bluebird bio regarding bb2121 Anti-BCMA chimeric antigen receptor T cell therapy.
 In May 2020, the Food and Drug Administration (FDA) issued a refusal to file letter to BMS and bluebird bio's marketing application seeking approval of idecabtagene vicleucel (ide-cel) for patients with heavily pre-treated relapsed and refractory multiple myeloma.
 In September 2020, the FDA accepted bluebird's marketing application for ide-cel in and established a PDUFA goal date of March 27, 2021.
-US approval of ide-cel by March 31, 2021, is one of the required remaining milestones of the contingent value rights (CVR) issued upon the close of Bristol Myers Squibb's purchase of Celgene in 2019.
 Ide-cel is a BCMA-directed genetically modified autologous CAR-T-cell immunotherapy.

 In August 2018, the company announced a collaboration with Regeneron Pharmaceuticals to discover, develop and commercialize new cell therapies for cancer.

-On October 8, 2021, bluebird bio, Inc. announced the impending spinoff of a new public company 2seventy bio focused on oncology.
-The spin-off is expected to be completed by early November 2021. bluebird bio's corporate filing announced they have appointed Najoh Tita-Reid and Sarah Glickman to the bluebird bio board of directors.
-Ms. Glickman will be a member of the board of directors of 2seventy bio and will step down from the bluebird bio board of directors when the new arrangement goes into effect.
+In November 2021, the company completed the corporate spin-off of 2seventy bio, focused on oncology.

+In 2022 and 2024, the company laid off 25-30% of its staff.

+In June 2025, investment funds managed by The Carlyle Group and SK Capital Partners acquired the company and increased its funding.